datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	vault server -dev -dev-root-token-id=root -dev-plugin-dir=./vault/plugins -log-level=debug
 	```

 	**NOTE:** This example is for development environments.
-Do not start the Hashi Vault server in `-dev` mode in production.
+Do not start the HashiCorp Vault server in `-dev` mode in production.

 	You may need to also set up the following environment variable: